- SCU Home Page

 - Contact CAPS

 - Stress & Relaxation Interactive Program

 - Dietary Health

 - Substances & Substance Abuse

 SCU EMS is a group of Santa Clara students who are EMT-B certified.
-Supervised by Michele Helms (F.N.P., P.A.), these students are dedicated to the health and well being of the Santa Clara community.
+Supervised by the Cowell Center, these students are dedicated to the health and well being of the Santa Clara community.

 Our mission is to provide quality medical care and emergency medicine to the students of Santa Clara University and the Santa Clara University community at night when the Student Health Center is closed.

 We see a healthy and safe campus community partaking in the many opportunities Santa Clara has to offer with immediate medical response in cases of medical emergency or injury.

 We value health, safety, and the practice of medicine with privacy and confidentiality.
 We value the students of Santa Clara as a resource of support.
 We value the Student Health Center as our medical foundation for their guidance and for their financial support.
 We value the greater Santa Clara community, fire fighters, paramedics, and police officers who we serve next to and who are our heroes.